morawskij/Geological-section-maker/README.md

 <img src="./App_screenshots/Welcome_screen_load.png" alt="Welcome screen" width=700px>

 The **Load saved progress** button can be used to resume working on a section by calling a text file in which all the necessary information was saved when previously working with ***Geological section maker***.
 When loading saved progress, do not change any of the other settings, but rather press this button directly - all the relevant information about your plot will be read directly from the file.
+Be sure to give the application some time, it may take up to a minute to generate the drawing window when loading saved progress.

 ## Drawing window